U.S. oil refiners to meet Biden officials in high-stakes price talks

 Refiners cut capacity during the COVID-19 crisis shutdowns, but post-pandemic demand and a global fuel crisis after Western nations sanctioned Russian oil have driven prices up.

-Exxon, Chevron and other refining giants reported a massive jump in profits at the end of 2021 and the first quarter of this year, and plan to shower shareholders with buybacks.
+Exxon, Chevron and other refining giants reported a massive jump in profits at the end of 2021 and the first quarter of this year, and have showered shareholders with buybacks and dividends.

 The White House has targeted the refining industry's decision to idle about 1 million barrels per day of production capacity since 2020, arguing they should use their bumper profits to restart plants or units and help fill the supply gap that is driving up prices.